Hanna Nasser (academic): Career and activities

 in 1995 as an independent body, responsible for the conduct of elections in the Palestinian territories.
 In the post, Nasir oversaw the presidential election in 2005, the legislative election in 2006, and the local election in the West Bank in 2012 and 2017.

-Personal
+Personal life

-Hanna is the father of three sons and one daughter.
+Born to a Palestinian Christian family, Hanna is the father of three sons and one daughter.

+Awards

-Nasir holds several honorary titles including the French Legion of Honour and an honorary Doctorate from the American University in Cairo.
+He holds honorary titles including the French Legion of Honour and an honorary doctorate from the American University in Cairo.